Solar Power, Battery storage, Solar Hot Water and Heat Pump Frequently Asked Questions

 Each STC represents the equivalent of one megawatt hour of electricity generation from an accredited renewable energy source.
 For solar and heat pump water heaters each STC represents the displacement by solar energy of one megawatt hour of electricity generation.

-The number of STC’s which may be created varies with the model of solar or heat pump water heater and the region in which the unit is installed.
+The number of STC’s/REPS which may be created varies with the model of solar or heat pump water heater and the region in which the unit is installed.
 The value of a STC is not fixed and varies from ‘time to time’.

 How long does it take to pay for itself?